-Policy CM-1J: The Town will take into consideration the results from long-term monitoring of water quality, benthic habitats, and living resources performed by the Miami-Dade County Department of Environmental Resources Management (DERM) and the South Florida Water Management District (SFWMD) to be consistent with Florida Water Policy (Chapter 62-40.430, F.A.C.) and State water quality regulations (Chapter 62-43.430, F.A.C.) to improve future coastal restoration and enhancement activities coordinated by the Town.
+Policy CM-1J: The Town will take into consideration the results from long-term monitoring of water quality, benthic habitats, and living resources performed by Miami-Dade County and the South Florida Water Management District (SFWMD) to be consistent with Florida Water Policy (Chapter 62-40.430, F.A.C.) and State water quality regulations (Chapter 62-43.430, F.A.C.) to improve future coastal restoration and enhancement activities coordinated by the Town.

-Policy CM-1K: The Town will coordinate with Miami-Dade County DERM, SFWMD, the US Environmental Protection Agency (EPA), and the US Army Corp of Engineers to ensure that all regulatory programs administered through each of these agencies is integrated, as applicable, into the Town of Cutler Bay Land Development Regulations.
+Policy CM-1K: The Town will coordinate with Miami-Dade County, SFWMD, the US Environmental Protection Agency (EPA), and the US Army Corp of Engineers to ensure that all regulatory programs administered through each of these agencies is integrated and updated, as applicable, into the Town of Cutler Bay Land Development Regulations.